 - Most of the sidewalks in Kittery are along US Route 1 and in the urban downtown area.
-The DPW maintains a Sidewalk Condition Report. - Approximately 2.5-miles of the Eastern Trail runs through Kittery from the Maine State Line on the Memorial Bridge to Dennett Road. - The Route 236 bike route runs through Kittery. - The KACTS is working with the Town of Kittery on upgrading the Route 1 Bypass to make it more pedestrian friendly. - Route 103 is included in Tour 8 of MaineDOT's "Explore Maine by Bike" book.
+The DPW maintains a Sidewalk Condition Report. - Approximately 2.5-miles of the Eastern Trail and Bicycle Trail runs through Kittery from the Maine State Line on the Memorial Bridge to Eliot Town line on Dennett Road. - The KACTS is working with the Town of Kittery on a plan to upgrade the Route 1 Bypass to make it more pedestrian friendly. - Route 103 is included in Tour 8 of MaineDOT's "Explore Maine by Bike" book.
 Tour 8 provides 3 tour loops that are 12, 17 & 22 miles long.